 After studies she travelled the world, worked at an attorney’s office for ten years, operated a successful pottery business and moved to McGregor after getting married to her husband Cobus Mouton.
 After joining the Klipdrift Brand as PR Officer for two years, she joined the Robertson Wine Valley team in 2008.

 Alet was born and raised in Port Elizabeth.
-She made the move from PE to Robertson especially for the opportunity of working at Robertson Wine Valley as Marketing Assistant and is thrilled at the prospect of working with this vibrant team.
+She made the move from PE to Robertson especially for the opportunity of working at Robertson Wine Valley as Marketing & Communications Coordinator and is thrilled at the prospect of working with this vibrant team.
 Her area of interest lies mainly in content creation, stakeholder liaison and event management.

 PEOPLE: approx. 17500

 INDUSTRIES: Agriculture - wine grapes, fruit farming, stock farming.
 Horse Stud Farms.

 Known as the “ small town with a big heart ”, you will be surprised by the warm welcome which awaits you in this quaint country town.
 With 150 years of history, Victorian buildings and jacaranda-lined streets Robertson has grown into one of the most attractive Cape Winelands towns on Route 62.

 With the great variety of attractions, activities, accommodation, and culinary delights on offer, no matter what time of year and no matter whom the visitor, Robertson ensures visitors an unforgettable stay.

 The town was named after the Scottish Dutch Reformed Minister, Dr William Robertson.
 He was based in Swellendam and every 3 months visited the home of Mr Johan van Zijl from the farm Roodezandt to give church services to the families in the area.